ganeshsbhat/seatME/README.md

 ### UI App

 The frontend app is built in React.
 You will need to install it.
+Clone https://github.com/ganeshsbhat/seatme-react and follow the instructions.
+(Install it only after completing this rails app setup).

 ### Test Suite